 - chronic obstructive pulmonary disease (COPD).

-Airsafe conducts respirable dust monitoring and testing services in accordance with AS 2985-2009 Workplace atmospheres – Method for sampling and gravimetric determination of respirable dust.
-We compare the results to the Workplace Exposure Standards for Airborne Contaminants.
-There are exposure standards for specific substances, as well as guidance about exposure levels for dust not otherwise specified.
+Airsafe conducts inhalable dust monitoring in accordance with AS 3640-2009 Workplace atmospheres – Method for sampling and gravimetric determination of inhalable dust, and respirable dust monitoring in accordance with AS 2985-2009 Workplace atmospheres – Method for sampling and gravimetric determination of respirable dust.
+We compare the results to the workplace exposure standards for airborne contaminants (becoming workplace exposure limits from December 2026).
+There are exposure standards for specific substances, as well as guidance about exposure levels for dust that is not otherwise specified.

 Work health and safety regulations require employers, in consultation with workers, to identify hazards, assess risks and implement practical controls to protect workers’ health and safety.